 After school during the book club hour, we talked about how books get made, what editors do, the difference between writing and publishing, and the writer friends I've come to love.

 I was staggered by the receptivity, creativity, and generosity of these students.
 Their willingness to dig in deep, to answer hard questions, to write—and eagerly share—their work.
 I came home with a fat file of poems and art, wanting to share every sentiment and drawing here.
 Space is my limitation.
 I share a few poems below, a collage of art above, but please know this, Downingtown West: all of it was special, and so are you.

-Write about what risks are worth taking, and freedom is, I prompted.
+Write about what risks are worth taking, and what freedom is, I prompted.
 This is what happened:

 What is life

 but in order to obtain

 Yet here we are